ADOLF WILLIAM "BILL" BRAZDA II, 65, passed away on

 Mustangs, the Life Underwriters Association, the

-Texas Leaders Round Club, and St. Philip the Apostle
+Texas Leaders Round Club, & St. Philip the Apostle

 Church.
 He was also a past president of the Texas